-IMPORTANT: Researchers should note that the Archives of the Maryland Province of the Society of Jesus are currently being re-processed and digitized.
+IMPORTANT: Researchers should note that the Archives of the Maryland Province of the Society of Jesus are currently being digitized.
 While the bulk of the material remains accessible, select portions will be periodically unavailable.
 Researchers are encouraged to consult Booth Family Center staff well in advance of visiting to ensure availability of materials.

 Access to the Archives is governed by the Maryland Province and is subject to all Library and Special Collections policies and procedures in addition to the specific guidelines below.
 These guidelines are a summary of access policies — the Archives may include materials that fall outside the scope of these general guidelines.
 For information on access to specific materials, please contact the Special Collections staff.

-All Archives materials dated or bearing solely on events occurring before January 1, 1940, shall be open for review unless otherwise restricted, subject to Library policies and procedures.
+- All Archives materials dated or bearing solely on events occurring before January 1, 1940, shall be open for review unless otherwise restricted, subject to Library policies and procedures.

-All unpublished Archives materials dated or bearing solely on events occurring on or after January 1, 1940, shall be open for review upon request subject to a decision by the Provincial or someone designated by the Provincial.
+- All unpublished Archives materials dated or bearing solely on events occurring on or after January 1, 1940, shall be open for review upon request subject to a decision by the Provincial or someone designated by the Provincial.

-Researchers may quote from the materials.
+- Researchers may quote from the materials.

-Researchers may take their own photographs of the material for scholarly and research purposes.
+- Researchers may take their own photographs of the material for scholarly and research purposes.
 Allowing photographs is not an authorization to publish or to deposit the material in another library or archive.

-Written permission from the Maryland Province is required for the publication of substantive portions of any material or publication-quality reproductions of any material.
+- Written permission from the Maryland Province is required for the publication of substantive portions of any material or publication-quality reproductions of any material.

-Material not yet processed is not available to researchers; permission will not be granted to access any unprocessed material.
+- Material not yet processed is not available to researchers; permission will not be granted to access any unprocessed material.

-Audiovisual, microfilm and other material in the Archives, the original of which is held in another archive, may be consulted and transcribed only.
+- Audiovisual, microfilm and other material in the Archives, the original of which is held in another archive, may be consulted and transcribed only.
 Written permission from the archive holding the original material is required for any duplication, reproduction, or publication of that material.